deeplearning4j/deeplearning4j/programmingguide/07_nlp.md

   .build();
 ```

-There are a lot of parameters to Word2Vec, and we will take the time to explain them here. minWordFrequency is the minimum number of times a word must appear in the corpus.
+There are a lot of parameters to Word2Vec, and we will explain them here:

+`minWordFrequency` is the minimum number of times a word must appear in the corpus.
 Thus, if a word occurs fewer than 5 times, the feature vector representation of the word will not be learned by Word2Vec.
-Learning an appropriate feature vector representation requires words to appear in multiple context so that useful features can be learned.
-The iterations parameter controls the number of times the network will update its coefficients for a batch of the data.
-If the number of iterations is too few for the data, then the algorithm might not learn the features effectively but if there are too many iterations the training time might be too long. layerSize specifies the number of dimensions of the feature vector of a word.
-Thus, the layerSize of 100 means that a word will be represented by a 100 dimensional vector. windowSize is the amount of words that are processed at a time.
-This is similar in analogous to the batch size of the data.
+Learning an appropriate feature vector representation requires that words appear in multiple contexts so that useful features can be learned.

+The `iterations` parameter controls the number of times the network will update its coefficients for a batch of the data.
+If the number of iterations is too few for the data, then the algorithm might not learn the features effectively, but if there are too many iterations, the training time might be too long.

+`layerSize` specifies the number of dimensions of the feature vector of a word.
+Thus, a `layerSize` of 100 means that a word will be represented by a 100-dimensional vector.

+`windowSize` is the amount of words that are processed at a time.
+This is similar to the batch size of the data.

-We can see that we pass the previously intiialized sentence iterator and tokenizer to the algorithm as well.
+We pass the previously intiialized sentence iterator and tokenizer to the algorithm as well.
 To actually start the training process, we can just call the fit function of Word2Vec as shown below.

 ```
 log.info("Fitting Word2Vec model....");
 vec.fit();
 ```
-Next we need to evaluate the learned feature representation of the words.
+Next, we need to evaluate the learned feature representation of the words.

 ```
 WordVectorSerializer.writeWordVectors(vec, "pathToWriteto.txt");